 Scholarships and bursaries

-Musqueam First Nation students at the University of British Columbia can apply to the UBC Musqueam Scholarship.
+Musqueam students at the University of British Columbia can apply to the UBC Musqueam Scholarship.
 This award was created to acknowledge the strong relationship between UBC and Musqueam.

 The award is valued up to $5,500 annually and renewable for up to 4 years.